Wilhelman/Sonic-Pinball-Party/README.md

 ## Credits for artwork and music

 ### Sprites
-All sprites showed in the game were obtained thanks to the user Mr. C [here](https://www.spriters-resource.com/game_boy_advance/sonicpinball/)
+All sprites showed in the game were obtained [here](https://www.spriters-resource.com/game_boy_advance/sonicpinball/)

 ### Music and sound fx